NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 Running this periodically can allow the consumer to pick up any new paths added to the lower store since the last run.

 This does solve the first problem, but with poor performance penalty.
-We don't know what paths have change, so we have slurp up the entire DB.
+We don't know what paths have changed, so we have slurp up the entire DB.
 With Replit's 16 TB store's DB, this took 10 minutes.

 We could out of band try to track "revisions" so just new paths are added, but then we are adding a new source of complexity vs the "statelessness" of on-demand accessing the lower store (and relying on monotonicity).